Aydiner3/Aydiner3/README.md

 - 👋 Hi, I’m @Aydiner3
-- 👀 I’m interested in React Native
+- 👀 I’m interested in NexjJS and Tailwind

 <!---
 Aydiner3/Aydiner3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.